 Bottom line: I would recommend PM for selling higher priced (above $10) fashion-forward items aimed primarily at younger or trendy buyers.

 Pro: Mercari is a Japanese marketplace app that charges a 10% commission on sales.
 It's simple and fast to list items from your phone.
-Shipping can be cheaper than on PM with the offering of $4 first-class shipping for items 8 oz and under, perfect for sending a basic shirt.
+Shipping can be cheaper than on PM with the offering of $4.25 first-class shipping for items under 16 oz (as of 1/2019), perfect for sending a basic shirt.
 Customer service has been responsive too.
 The one time I didn't get a timely response, they sent me a $2 credit to spend on the app.

 Bottom line: A great place to sell both low- and high-priced items primarily because commission is lower that on other sites mentioned here.